-How does vitiligo progress?
+How does vitiligo start and progress?

-Sometimes the patches continue to widen and spread, but usually they stay in the same place for years.
-The location of the macules shifts and changes over time, as certain areas of skin lose and regain their pigment.
+Sometimes, larger patches continue to widen and spread, but they usually stay in the same place for years.
+The location of smaller macules shifts and changes over time, as certain areas of skin lose and regain their pigment.

 What are the types of vitiligo?

 - Generalized: This is the most common type of vitiligo that causes macules to appear in various places on your body.